 Oregon is becoming an increasingly popular state to move to, especially with Californians who want to escape the rat race and high cost of housing.

-The cost of living in Oregon is still pretty high and average home values are one of the highest in the country.
+The cost of living in Oregon is still pretty high, and average home values are one of the highest in the country.
 But, despite this, farmland in Oregon is still very affordable.
-There is a strong homesteading culture in Oregon and over 30,000 small farms in the state.
+Oregon has a strong homesteading culture and over 30,000 small farms in the state.

-There a lot of resources to support your homesteading endeavor, like farmers markets where you can sell food, free educational opportunities for farmers and grant programs.
+There are a lot of resources to support your homesteading endeavors, like farmers’ markets where you can sell food, free educational opportunities for farmers, and grant programs.

 Pros